Service Dog Training and Animal Assisted Therapy (El Paso / Teller / Colorado Springs / Nationwide)

 In Public

-Buzz is always in a good mood.
-He does not startle easily and as a young puppy, would recover extremely quickly from any scenario he may have found slightly odd.
-As a young adolescent dog, I find him to be appropriately aware of his environment.
-He can at times be observant, but readily remains focused on his handler.
-I have brought him into some unusual environments, and he has taken to every new and/or odd situation with confidence and ease.
-He is extremely reliable with public access and walks beautifully by my side at all times (often watching me as we move), including through malls, grocery stores, theme parks, and movie theaters.
-Even at his young age, he ignores distractions with little to no prompting or guidance, and will settle quickly and easily while on the job.
+Buzz loves to be out and about!
+He does not startle easily and even as a young puppy, would recover extremely quickly from any scenario he found slightly odd.
+I find him to be appropriately aware of his environment – he can at times be observant, but readily remains focused on his Handler.
+Throughout his program, he has been brought into some unusual environments, and has taken to every new and/or odd situation with confidence and ease.
+He is extremely reliable with his obedience in public and walks beautifully by his Handler’s side at all times, including through malls, grocery stores, theme parks, and movie theaters.
+He ignores distractions without prompting, and will settle quickly and easily while on the job.

-Buzz travels perfectly in a car, whether it’s on the passenger seat floor underneath the glove compartment or in a crate.
+Buzz travels perfectly in the car, whether on the passenger seat floor or in a crate.
+He also has flown close to a dozen times, and been on multiple rides at Disney World and Universal Studios.

 Buzz is ECollar conditioned and responds efficiently to any leash and/or collar pressure.
-I often times will work him on a flat collar, and he is extremely receptive and remains focused, despite the type of tool worn or whether or not I am carrying treats.
+I often will work him on a flat collar, and he is extremely receptive and remains focused, despite the type of tool worn or whether or not I am carrying food.
+To top it off, he also completed his AKC Beginner Novice title in Obedience with very consistent high scores and two out of his three legs with 1st placements (third leg was a 2nd placement).
+During his trials, Buzz competed with a high level of distractions and neither treats, tools, secondary commands, or verbal corrections are allowed into the ring.

 For more information about this amazing canine, please Contact Us Now.